OperationCode/operationcode_old_site/CONTRIBUTING.md

   * [Windows Install Instructions](https://wiki.postgresql.org/wiki/Detailed_installation_guides#Windows)

   ### Redis
   Redis is used to manage asynchronous jobs.
-This step is optional, it is only required if you are working on an area that uses `ActiveJob`.
+This step is optional, and it is only required if you are working on an area that uses `ActiveJob`.

   * [Install Redis](http://redis.io/download)
   * If you are using a Mac, you can install it through Homebrew: `brew install redis`